kubernetes/test-infra/coverage/docs/design.md

 # Design of Test Coverage Tool
 The tool takes input from three sources
+1. Target directory
-1. It runs test coverage profiling on target repository.
+  - It runs [test coverage profiling](https://blog.golang.org/cover) on target repository.
     - target directory can be passed as flags when running the binary.
 E.g "--cov-target=./pkg/"
+  - .gitattribute file
+    - it uses git attribute to filter files (see latter section on workflows for details)
 2. (In pre-submit workflow only) It reads previously stored post-submit code coverage profile from gcs bucket.
 The profile serves as a base of comparison for presubmit delta coverage.
   - The value of following three flags will be used to locate the code coverage profile in GCS bucket,